|

 be deluged with requests for letters and yours will simply be another

-with the names, addresses and deadlines for all letters you need c) Copy of the letter.
+you need c) Copy of the letter.
 Without exception, you should waive the right to see all references letters that are written about you.
-Admissions committees place little stock in letters that the applicant insists on seeing, as we know that the author is less forthcoming than if the reference was confidential. d) Format.
-Letters from your teachers should generally be professionally typed and printed on the school's stationary.
+Admissions committees place little stock in letters that the applicant insists on seeing, because we know that the author is less forthcoming than if the reference was confidential. d) Format.
+Letters from your teachers should generally be professionally typed and printed on the school's letterhead.
 Other letters you request may not automatically come in this form.
-If at all possilbe, ask your writers to send the letters typed on professional letterhead with a laser-jet or inkjet printer. e) Follow-up.
+If at all possible, ask your writers to send the letters typed on professional letterhead with a laser-jet or inkjet printer. e) Follow-up.
 Two weeks after a writer agrees to to send the reference letter, verify that it reached its destination.
 If it hasn't, ask him to send a second copy.
 Send a thank-you note to each person who wrote a letter on your behalf.

 |